MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-config-authentication-web-console.md

 ::: moniker range=">=sc-om-2019"

-## Configure login session
+## Configure sign in session

 >[!NOTE]
->The web console uses windows authentication by default, if available to login into the website.
+>The web console uses windows authentication by default, if available to sign into the website.
 The default session timeout interval for web console is 1 day and this is the maximum value.

 1. To edit the value, use a plain text editor to open the web.config in `<PATH>:\Program Files\Microsoft System Center\Operations Manager\WebConsole\Dashboard`.
 2. In the `<appSettings>` root element, modify the following session timeout value in minutes.